 - If a faculty author receives contracts for two books within a single three-year period, and has applied for and received subvention support for the first volume, the author may apply for support for the second book at a lower funding level.
 The same criteria and documentation requirements apply to second requests.
 Second requests that fall into the first priority category will be funded at a maximum of $750.
 Second requests for second-priority projects will receive a maximum of $500.

-The Oregon Humanities Center will review all applications, and will notify CAS of any projects that are approved and eligible for joint OHC/CAS funding.
+The OHC will review all applications, and will notify CAS of any projects that are approved and eligible for joint OHC/CAS funding.
 In cases involving CAS faculty, the CAS Dean’s Office and the OHC will each fund half, but the subvention will be administered by the OHC.
 Approved requests from faculty outside of CAS will be funded in full by the OHC.

-Faculty members wishing to receive a grant from the OHC or OHC/CAS Subvention Fund should e-mail a letter of request to Paul Peppis, Director of the Oregon Humanities Center (firstname.lastname@example.org), with a copy to Jena Turner, Associate Director (email@example.com), detailing:
+UO faculty and graduate student authors wishing to receive a grant from the OHC or OHC/CAS Subvention Fund should e-mail a letter of request to Paul Peppis, Director of the Oregon Humanities Center (firstname.lastname@example.org), and Jena Turner, Associate Director (email@example.com), detailing:

 - publisher and projected publication date

-- brief description of the book project and statement of its significance in the field
+- brief description of the project and statement of its significance in the field

 - amount required by the publisher for subvention

-- purpose for which the subvention funds will be used (permissions, photographs, plates, etc.)
+- purpose for which the subvention funds will be used (permissions, photographs, plates, indexing, etc.)

-Whenever possible, the OHC prefers to pay the publisher directly by invoice rather than reimburse individual faculty members for subvention related costs.
-Once a request for subvention has been approved, OHC staff will contact the faculty author to arrange for payment either to the publisher or the faculty member.
+The OHC prefers to pay the publisher or other vendor (translator, indexer, etc.) directly by invoice rather than reimburse individual faculty or graduate students for subvention related costs.
+Once a request for subvention has been approved, OHC staff will contact the author to arrange for payment either to the publisher, vendor, faculty member, or graduate student.